 - Proper drainage should be provided.

-- Addition of cohesive material could help to mitigate the effect of liquefaction.
+- Addition of cohesive material could help to mitigate the effect of soil liquefaction.